iamvery/iamvery.github.com/_includes/about.markdown

 Who I am
 ========

 My name is ***Jay Hayes***.
 I am a husband and programmer.
-I am a #{Time.now.year - 1986} year old CS graduate from the University of Alabama in Huntsville.
+I am a 26 year old CS graduate from the University of Alabama in Huntsville.
 My wife and I live in Florence, Alabama and own a dance studio (<http://soledancestudio.com>).
 Over the past few years, I have developed a deep passion for doing web development *right*.
 I don't claim to know it all, but I am always working to improve my craft.

 What I've done
 ==============